openfoodfoundation/ofn-install/README.md

-Provisioning Open Food Network with Ansible
+Provisioning OFN with Ansible
 ===========================================

-A simple example of an [Ansible] setup for use with [Vagrant] or cloud servers.
+An [Ansible] setup for an open food network app using nginx, unicorn and rails, for provisioning and deployment to [Vagrant] or cloud servers.

 It requires you use an apt-compatible OS (Debian, Ubuntu).

-It installs basic packages such as curl and git, then installs
+It installs basic packages such as curl and git, then installs:

 * [rbenv]
 * Ruby